reuters-graphics/bluprint_graphics-kit/docs/developers/components.md

 - A map
 - A chart

-Some of those components may be used several times on your page -- for example, text -- while others are a once off -- your headline.
+Some of those components may be used several times on your page -- for example, text -- while others are a once-off -- your headline.

 If you think about your page outlined in components, then, your page may look like this: